 The good news for 2014 was that YANKS IN THE RAF finally found a publisher, and was published in June 2015.
 It is as much social history, about how the British and the Americans thought of each other in the early days of the Second World War, as it is a history of the war itself and of the three Eagle Squadrons that were formed from the several hundred Americans who joined Britain's Royal Air Force.
 It has received excellent reviews -- and excellent sales, both in the Unived States and Britain.

 David Alan Johnson's most recent book is also about the Civil War, this time focusing on how the lives, backgrounds, and personalities of Robert E. Lee and US Grant affected the outcome of the war.
 The title is BATTLE OF WILLS: ULYSSES S. GRANT, ROBERT E. LEE, AND THE LAST YEAR OF THE CIVIL WAR.
 BATTLE OF WILLS was published in October 2016.
 (It is not really a psychological study, since the author is not a psychologist.)

-His next book will be a day-by-day account of President Abraham Lincoln's last days, from his Second Inaugural on March 4, 1865 to his assassination at Ford's Theatre of April 14, 1865.
-It will be published by Prometheus Books on October 2, 2018.
+His latest book is a day-by-day account of President Abraham Lincoln's last days, from his Second Inaugural on March 4, 1865 to his assassination at Ford's Theatre of April 14, 1865.

 BOOKS BY DAVID ALAN JOHNSON